taw00/stockfish-rpm/README.md

   cheaters using chess hinting, etc).
 Some mobile applications plug in though.
 * [Free Internet Chess Server (FICS)](https://www.freechess.org/) — One of the oldest and most popular chess servers.
 The web interface is awful and all play is done through an external client.
-It's default client is a Java Applet though, but since Java Applets are a thing of the past, setting up and managing your account is challenging to say the least.
+Its default client is a Java Applet though, but since Java Applets are a thing of the past, setting up and managing your account is challenging to say the least.
 Once your account is set up, though, some clients, like PyChess, plug right in.